HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/useJSPinWCM.md

 Is there any way to create JSP component as Dynamic web project and refer...in JSP component?

 Answer:
-Yes, you could create the JSP itself using Rational Tools but the JSP Component itself would be created with WCM.
+Yes, you could create the JSP using Rational Tools but the JSP Component would be created with WCM.